A good group of people

 Our clients’ positive reviews reflect the trust and confidence The Hands of Sean Perry staff have built, receiving Remodeling magazine’s Big50 Award and GuildQuality’s Guildmaster with Distinction Award in recognition of excellence in craftsmanship and commitment to best practices in the construction industry.
 See all awards.

 Sean realized early in life that he loved the craftsmanship of artisans who came before him, so it is no surprise that restoring and renovating the works of these craftspeople turned into his life’s work.
 He first developed his talents at a fine furniture restoration company, which led him to start his first business, Saddle Hill Furniture Restoration – named after a site on his grandfather’s dairy farm in East Tennessee.
-When not in the office Sean enjoys spending time with his wife and two daughters, and biking the roads and trails of Western North Carolina.
+When not in the office Sean enjoys spending time with his wife and two daughters, and digging into the history and trails of Western North Carolina.

 Involved in renovations of many of the city’s iconic places—Zambra, Doc Chey’s, the North Asheville Library and the restoration of the Thomas Wolfe Memorial—Jake’s construction experience is woven into the fabric of Asheville.
 Having owned his own company before joining The Hands of Sean Perry Co., Jake loves that his current role allows him to focus solely on his craft and completing the project at hand.
 Aside from work, Jake enjoys making music and spending time with his wife and two sons.